hexenq/kuroshiro/README.md

 [![Bower version](https://badge.fury.io/bo/kuroshiro.svg)](https://badge.fury.io/bo/kuroshiro)

 kuroshiro.js is a japanese language utility mainly for converting Kanji-mixed sentence to Hiragana, Katakana or Romaji with furigana and okurigana modes supported.
-This project is inspired by kuromoji and wanakana.

 *Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md), [繁體中文](README.zh-tw.md).*

+**⚠ Attention: The `1.x` version of `kuroshiro` is still in alpha and some improvements could be made.
+For production, it's recommended to use 0.2.x version.**

 ## Demo
 You can check the demo [here](http://hexenq.com/kuroshiro/demo/index.html).

+## Attention

+This project is still in early alpha and a lot of improvements could be made.

+Also please note that we will not be responsible for any devious usage of the app.
+In its current state this project is more a technical demo of how to stream videos using WebRTC and the Media Source Extensions API than a really usable and full-featured software.

+With that in mind, if you want to make a PR to improve the app you are very welcome!

 ## Usage
 ### Node.js